whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > After adjusting parsing data types in the provider, it handles arguments with and without attributes.

 Check for more details and action steps needed in [Argument output changes for SHOW FUNCTIONS and SHOW PROCEDURES commands](./SNOWFLAKE_BCR_MIGRATION_GUIDE.md#argument-output-changes-for-show-functions-and-show-procedures-commands).
+This fix was also backported to version v1.2.3.

 References: [#3822](https://github.com/snowflakedb/terraform-provider-snowflake/issues/3822)